ZuckermanLab/ModelExplorer/README.txt

 6. METHODOLGY/ALGORITHM/notes (in progress)
 7. THEORY
 8. BUGS/To-Do
-9. CHANGELOG
+9. CHANGELOG (major updates)
 10. ACKNOWLEDGEMENTS

 1. INTRODUCTION:

-This program package includes: proof-maker.prl, analyze-model.prl, README.txt, and a LICENSE.
+This program package includes: proof-maker.prl, analyze-model.prl, python_graph_script.py, README.txt, and a LICENSE.
 For legal/copyright concerns, please read LICENSE.

 Proof-maker.prl uses monte carlo techniques to find a range of models which satisfy the given state space system constraints.
 Analyze-model.prl uses "successful" models from proof-maker.prl to calculate the flows with varying chemical potential.

 This software was developed to investigate the behavior of cell membrane transporter proteins.
-Specficially, the programs creates an abastract state space representation of a transporter and then finds potential cycle pathways which optimize sugar flow in and toxin flow out.
+Specifically, the programs creates an abstract state space representation of a transporter and then finds potential cycle pathways which optimize sugar flow in and toxin flow out.
 These models can then be analyzed to give the flows of sugar, sodium, and toxin flow for a varying chemical potential.
 The overall goal is the use this data to better classify transporter cycle regimes.
 These regimes can then be used to aid experimental work and the theoretical understanding of transport cycles.

 2. REQUIREMENTS: